 - Loss of smell and taste

 1. Don’t phone an ambulance when you had contact with someone who has Covid.
 (Sounds weird – but that is what people in South Africa do).
-The paramedics can’t do anything for you unless have severe breathing difficulty.
-Since most hospitals in SA are full and on divert ( they turn all patients away and there is no where to take you) , most Covid patients now have to stay at home.
+The paramedics can’t do anything for you unless you have severe breathing difficulty.
+Since most SA hospitals are full and on divert ( they turn all patients away and there is no where to take you) , most Covid patients have to stay at home.

 2. Stay at home – isolate and wait till you develop symptoms.
 Don’t rush off to get tested immediately.
 It can take almost a week after exposure to COVID-19 to register a positive test result.
 Evidence suggests that testing tends to be less accurate within three days of exposure, and the best time to get tested is five to seven days after you were exposed.

 If you need to chat to a counsellor because of excessive fear or the need of more information: